-Crimes should be reported to the Department of Public Safety to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.
-For example, a crime that was reported only to the San Mateo Rape Crisis Center would not be included in the annual crime statistics.
+Crimes should be reported to the Department of Public Safety to ensure awareness of any operational areas which need further attention, to work to detect patterns and thus inform prevention and intervention initiatives.
+For example, a crime that was reported only to the San Mateo Rape Crisis Center would not catalyze campus initiatives, or be included in the annual crime statistics.